 I always sat in the back of church for good reason.
 For one thing, I wanted some cushion for all the crazy stuff that happened up front.
 One time, I sat there with my jaw hitting the floor as the deacon and a preacher got in a fist fight over some doctrinal dispute.
 On another occasion, an alcoholic husband of one of the Sunday school teachers interrupted the services by insisting he be saved.
 He was pretty drunk and stumbling around, and his wife tried everything she could do to get him to sit down and be quiet, but he wasn't having any of it.
 He wanted saved and he wanted saved right then!
-The preacher we had back then decided to appease the drunk and staged a mock salvation.
+The preacher we had back then decided to appease the drunk man and staged a mock salvation.
 It didn't go over too good with the rest of the congregation though who took that stuff seriously and didn't want to waste a perfectly good salvation on someone who was appeared to be too drunk to appreciate it.

 Mainly, I sat back there though because I inherently knew the value of having an escape route marked out, just in case, you know, if something crazy happened.
 I don't know how or why I was thinking that church was someplace I needed to be on guard, but that's exactly what I was thinking.

-"I got saved I guess?"
+"I reckon I kind of got saved I guess?"

 "Did you feel anything?"